 java.
 We rolled this out to our test environment first and let it run for a few weeks before changing production.

 We noticed that some of our apps were occasionally OOMing after this change.
-We're still in the process of tweaking memory and GC settings for Java 8, but decreasing the ratio of heap to off-heap memory has helped (probably because Java 8 moves a lot of data to MetaSpace which uses native memory).
+We're still in the process of tweaking memory and GC settings for Java 8, but decreasing the ratio of heap to off-heap memory has helped (probably because Java 8 moves a lot of data to MetaSpace which uses built-in memory).

 Step 4: Find incompatible dependencies